What Is the Role of Technical Analysis in Intraday Trading?

 Technical Indicators

-These are mathematical calculations based on price, volume, or open interest data.
-Popular technical indicators include the Relative Strength Index (RSI), Moving Average Convergence Divergence (MACD), and Stochastic Oscillator.
-These indicators can provide signals for potential buy or sell opportunities.
+These are math-based tools that use price, volume, or other data.
+Selecting effective indicators means using tools like the Relative Strength Index (RSI), Moving Average Convergence Divergence (MACD), and Stochastic Oscillator.
+These indicators can signal when to buy or sell.

 Candlestick Patterns